Here are the answers to living a long, prosperous life

 By Deb Dittner

-Being able to maintain youthfulness and vitality by visiting a medical spa and leading a prosperous life have been in search engines for many.
+Being able to maintain youthfulness and vitality and lead a prosperous life have been in search engines for many.
 And then there are the centenarians who live long lives full of joy, optimism and good health throughout the aging process.
 Centenarians have lower rates of heart disease, stroke and high blood pressure, fewer rates of depression and a life span full of positive interventions.

 Through surveys and interviews, research of centenarians has led to specific aspects of their lives that tend to come up over and over again.
 Let’s dive into a few of these explanations.